What is NCCER Certification and Why It Matters for Your Career

 How does an NCCER credential help an industrial electrician?

-You can complete the theoretical or classroom portions of NCCER training through online electrical courses offered by an accredited sponsor.
-However, you must complete the hands-on performance profiles in person at an approved facility to earn the full credential.
+You can often complete classroom or theoretical portions of NCCER training through online coursework offered by accredited sponsors, but the hands-on performance profiles must be completed in person at an approved facility to earn full NCCER credentials.

 How much does an electrician make with NCCER certification?